dapr/docs/concepts/README.md

  You can get a list of current configurations available in the current the hosting environment using the `dapr configuration` CLI command.

-## Secrets

-In Dapr, a [**secret**](./secrets/README.md) is any piece of private information that you want to guard against unwanted users.
-Dapr offers a simple secret API and integrates with secret stores such as Azure Key Vault and Kubernetes secret stores to store the secrets.
-Secretstores, used to store secrets, are Dapr components.

 ## Hosting Environments

 Dapr can run on multiple hosting platforms.
 The supported hosting platforms are: